Monarch Watch Tagging Program

 ORDERING MONARCH TAGGING KIT SUPPLIES

 Monarch Watch Tagging Kits include a set of monarch butterfly tags, a datasheet, tagging instructions, and additional monarch/migration information.
 Kits come with tags in multiples of 25, ranging from a tagging kit with 25 tags to a tagging kit with 500 tags.
 Multiple kits may be ordered to obtain the desired number of tags over 500.
 For example, to receive 700 tags, order a 500-tag kit and a 200-tag kit.
-Tagging Kits may be ordered at any time and they are shipped beginning August 1st to arrive ahead of the migration.
+Tagging Kits may be ordered beginning in January and they are shipped in the fall to arrive ahead of the migration.

 Tagging Kits are available from the Monarch Watch Shop at shop.monarchwatch.org or by phone at 1-800-780-9986.
 An order form may also be downloaded and faxed or mailed using the contact information on the form.
 Don't forget a butterfly net!
 Quality nets are also available from the Monarch Watch Shop.